 Digital Literacy Navigators from Literacy Minnesota supported each participant in the Initiative.
 Navigators facilitated computer pick-up, digital literacy assessment and learning on Northstar Digital Literacy and information technology (IT) support.
 They also referred participants to ABE classes, job searches and workforce training.
 Ecotone Analytics projected a social return on investment of $2.40 for each dollar invested in the Initiative.

 The Ramsey County TechPak initiative was part of the Ramsey County Investment and Support Efforts (RISE) program.
-RISE invested $72 million of Coronavirus Aid, Relief and Economic Security (CARES) Act funding in 2020.
+In 2020, RISE invested $72 million of Coronavirus Aid, Relief and Economic Security (CARES) Act funding in the Ramsey County community.

 Literacy Minnesota advances equity through digital literacy learning across the nation.
 Access to literacy education, including digital literacy education, lays the groundwork for a more equitable world.

 Literacy Minnesota starts learners on a journey toward self-sufficiency, self-advocacy and full participation in society.
 We share the lessons learned from direct service and local projects in Minnesota through our National Programs in Digital Equity.